TheJhyde/TowerTowerTower/README.md

-#Tower Brick Lightning
+#Tower Tower Tower

-This is the code for the online game Tower Brick Lightning, which is about building a tower and punching god right in the kisser.
+This is the code for the online game Tower Tower Tower, which is about building a tower and punching god right in the kisser.
 Bam!